instadeepai/DEgym/docs/degym_essentials.md

 </p>

 > [!NOTE]
-> For easier visualization, the above diagrams does not show the data classes which are passed between the components, nor it indicates where the information is saved.
+> For easier visualization, the above diagrams do not show the data classes which are passed between the components, nor do they indicate where the information is saved.

 ## How to use DEgym
 To create a new environment using DEgym, one needs to subclass the `Environment` class and implement all the required abstract classes.
 The `Environment.__init__()` method requires the following components: